The Best Australian Rules Betting Sites in 2021

 As you can see from the table above, the odds didn’t vary a great deal between the odds offered at 888sport, Ladbrokes.
 Karamba and LV BET.
 888sport offered the highest return to player figure for two of the markets, but there are better options if you will be betting solely on the Australian Football League.

 However, while odds are a good indicator of value, it is only a small part of the overall picture.
 Is a slightly higher return a price worth paying if the customer care is poor?
 So, while the value offered is important, it is just one of over 50 ranking criteria that we use in all our bookmaker reviews.
-You can find a full list of reviews by visiting our homepage.
+We used the same criteria for reviewing all of the top rated sports online bookmakers for 2021.

 What Australian Rules Tournaments do the Bookmakers Offer?